 How to deploy Flows using Gearset

-All admins are faced with the challenges of versioning and dependencies when it comes to deploying Flows.
-For many Salesforce teams out there, releasing updates to Flows feels like it always runs the risk of overwriting someone else’s work, a failed deployment or desynchronizing your environments.
+All admins are faced with the challenges of versioning and dependencies when it comes to deploying Flows to a production org.
+For many Salesforce teams, releasing updates to Flows means you run the risk of overwriting work, unpicking a failed deployment, or trying to sync two wildly different environments.

-As Flow deployments are a common cause of pain in every admin’s life, Gearset has a custom Flows solution to help you deploy successfully first time and collaborate with your team.
+As Flow deployments are a common cause of pain in every admin’s life, Gearset has a custom Flows solution to help you deploy successfully every time and happily collaborate with your team.

 Let’s look at how to deploy Flows with Gearset.
-There are only a few steps you need to take for a successful deployment — you can sign up for a free trial of Gearset and follow along.
+You can sign up for a free trial of Gearset and follow along.

 Step 1: Configure your comparison to include the right metadata